Preparing a home report

 The table below gives rough estimates of how much you can expect to pay for conveyancing in Scotland.

 Completing the sale of a Scottish property

 The sale is completed on the date of entry agreed in the contract, when the buyer pays the full purchase price in exchange for the keys to the property and the 'disposition' document transferring ownership to them.

-Your solicitor will then deal with paying off any outstanding loan you have on the property from the proceeds of the sale.
+Your solicitor will then deal with paying off any outstanding mortgage you have on the property from the proceeds of the sale.